AdamariMosqueda/Big_Data/README.md

 println("number of test data =",testingDataSet.count())
 //(number of test data =,36)
 ```
+The data count that was assigned for training and testing is printed

 ```scala
 val myNaiveBayesModel = NaiveBayes.train(trainingDataSet)
 val predictedClassification = testingDataSet.map( x =>
  (myNaiveBayesModel.predict(x.features), x.label))
 ```
+The model is created in which the training is done with the training dataset and then the prediction is made with the test data by mapping the features and label.

 ```scala
 val metrics = new MulticlassMetrics(predictedClassification)